 Before you create a button, stop and think about what you want the button to accomplish on a Web page and how you want it to look.
-Web page designers often create a series of similar buttons that lead to various Web pages.
-This similarity creates a coherent style to the page.
-Buttons often include some text to identify the button's purpose.
+When designing a Web site's navigation, designers often create a series of similar buttons that lead to pages within a site.
+This similarity provides a coherent style for the site.
+Buttons usually include some text to identify the button's purpose.

-But you can use buttons for lots of other more advanced purposes than navigating to Web pages.
-A button can stop music, indicate a choice in a survey or game, or be dragged around on a puzzle or game Web page.
+But you can use buttons for lots of other, more advanced purposes than navigating around Web pages.
+A button can control the play of music, indicate a choice in a survey, or control a game.

-A button is a symbol that responds when a user clicks it.
+A button is a symbol that responds to a mouse.
 (See Chapter 7 for the lowdown on how to create and edit symbols.)
 In this chapter, we cover the entire process of creating buttons.